jdesrosiers/resourceful/README.md

 ### Creating a Resource
 A resource can be created by making a PUT request on a URI that doesn't contain a resource.
-Resource creation will always respond with `201 Created` and a `Location` header identifying URI of the new resource.
-The `Location` header will always echo the request URI and the resource passed will be saved unmodified as it was passed in the request.
-The new resource will be returned with the response.
+Resource creation will always respond with `201 Created`.
+The new resource will be echoed in the response.

 ### Modifying a Resource
 A resource can be modified using a PUT request.
 PUT requests do not do partial updates.
 The resource passed will be